munificent/craftinginterpreters/book/compiling-expressions.md

 If we call `parsePrecedence(PREC_ASSIGNMENT)`, then it will parse the entire expression because `+` has higher precedence than assignment.
 If instead we call `parsePrecedence(PREC_UNARY)`, it will compile the `-a.b` and stop there.
-It doesn't keep going through the `+` because the addition is lower precedence than unary operators.
+It doesn't keep going through the `+` because the addition has lower precedence than unary operators.

 With this function in hand, it's a snap to fill in the missing body for